What is a hit and run accident?

 It may be possible to collect damages in a hit and run accident even when the other driver is never identified.

-Count on our attorneys
+Count on our lawyers after your crash

 Hit and run cases can be very complicated.
 And if you make a mistake, you might miss out on your opportunity to obtain the financial compensation you deserve for your accident.
 Your claims process will likely be even more confusing since you will need to make a claim against your own insurance company if the hit-and-run driver cannot be located.